TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Abstract

 \section{Abstract}

-Time-series forecasting has caught increasing attention in the AI research field due to its importance in solving real world problems across different domains, such as energy, weather, traffic, and economy.
-As shown in various types of data, it has been a must-see issue to deal with drastic changes, temporal patterns, and shapes in sequential data that previous models are weak in prediction.
-This is because most cases in time-series forecasting aims to minimize $L_p$ norm distances as loss functions, such as mean absolute error (MAE) or mean square error (MSE).
-These loss functions are vulnerable to not only consider temporal dynamics modeling, but also capture the shape of signals.
-In addition, these functions often make models misbehave and return uncorrelated results to the original time-series.
-To become an effective loss function, it has to be invariant to the set of distortions between two time-series data instead of just comparing exact values.
-In this paper, we propose a novel loss function, called \toolname (Transformation Invariant Loss function with Distance EQuilibrium), that not only considers the distortions in amplitude and phase but also allows models to capture the shape of time-series sequences.
-In addition, \toolname supports modeling periodic and non-periodic temporal dynamics at the same time.
-We evaluate the effectiveness of \toolname by conducting extensive experiments with respect to periodic and non-periodic conditions of data, from naive models to state-of-the-art models.
-The experiment results indicate that the models trained with \toolname outperforms those trained with other training metrics (e.g., MSE, dynamic time warping (DTW), temporal distortion index (TDI), and longest common subsequence (LCSS)).
+Time-series forecasting has gained increasing attention in the field of artificial intelligence due to its potential to address real-world problems across various domains, including energy, weather, traffic, and economy.
+While time-series forecasting is a well-researched field, predicting complex temporal patterns such as sudden changes in sequential data still poses a challenge with current models.
+This difficulty stems from minimizing $L_p$ norm distances as loss functions, such as mean absolute error (MAE) or mean square error (MSE), which are susceptible to both intricate temporal dynamics modeling and signal shape capturing.
+Furthermore, these functions often cause models to behave aberrantly and generate uncorrelated results with the original time-series.
+Consequently, the development of a shape-aware loss function that goes beyond mere point-wise comparison is essential.
+In this paper, we examine the definition of shape and distortions, which are crucial for shape-awareness in time-series forecasting, and provide a design rationale for the shape-aware loss function.
+Based on our design rationale, we propose a novel, compact loss function called \toolname (Transformation Invariant Loss function with Distance EQuilibrium) that considers not only amplitude and phase distortions but also allows models to capture the shape of time-series sequences.
+Furthermore, \toolname supports the simultaneous modeling of periodic and nonperiodic temporal dynamics.
+We evaluate the efficacy of \toolname by conducting extensive experiments under both periodic and nonperiodic conditions with various models ranging from naive to state-of-the-art.
+The experimental results show that the models trained with \toolname surpass those trained with other metrics, such as MSE and DILATE, in various real-world applications, including electricity, traffic, illness, economics, weather, and electricity transformer temperature (ETT).
+Official codes are available at \url{https://github.com/HyunWookL/TILDE-Q}